 Back in the ‘commentary box’, the RAF expert continues with commentary, whilst his Anglia TV colleague talks on the phone to the Director in the scanner.
 Being ITV, there would have to be a few commercial breaks inserted into the programme and any changes to the ‘running order’ of the airshow would require some updates to be passed between them.
 The rather beaten-up TV monitor can be seen in front of them, with a tatty bit of cardboard being used as a sun shade.
 Television is not always as high-tech as it could be!

 Director’s talkback, also called ‘omni’ or ‘open’ talkback, was a constant patter that required listeners to pick out the bits that were relevant to them.
 Some presenters and commentators requested this ‘open talkback’, whilst others preferred to have a ‘keyed talkback’ feed, just getting messages specific to them.
 It was always wonderous to observe a presenter, happily talking to camera, whilst the director nattered away in perhaps one ear to all the cameras and to others like ‘Presentation’ back at base.

 A programme like this airshow was exactly like’ sport’, where some directors did their own ‘vision mixing’.
-However some didn’t and in an ad-libbed programme, there was no ‘camera script’, ie list of shots, to follow.
-Cameramen knew when there camera was live , because of the cue-light seen in their viewfinders of course, however they never knew when they might be ‘cut to’ so tried to make every moment a decent shot if they could.
+However, some didn’t and in an ad-libbed programme, there was no ‘camera script’, ie list of shots, to follow.
+Cameramen knew when their camera was ‘live’, because of the cue-light seen in their viewfinders, however, they never knew when they might be ‘cut to’ so tried to make every moment a decent shot if they could.